okta/okta-aws-cli/README.md

 ### Multiple AWS environments

-To support multiple AWS environments, associate additional AWS Federation applications with the OIDC app.
+To support multiple AWS environments, associate additional AWS Federation applications with the OIDC app The OIDC app **must** have the `okta.apps.read` grant.
 The following is an illustration of the association of objects that make up this kind of configuration.

 ![okta-aws-cli supporting multiple AWS environments](./doc/multi-aws-environments.jpg)